CodeModeYT/spotify2mp3/README.md

 ## Notes

-As this script relies on the YouTube Search, the output may be different from your desired sing and the quality may vary.
+As this script relies on the YouTube Search, the output may be different from what you expected and the quality may vary.

 ## Backstory

 Why did I make this?

-As a longtime Spotify user, I wanted to download my music without paying a premium.
-Existing solutions often required payment or lacked bulk conversion options.
-So, I decided to create this tool.
+I was sick of only being able to listen to music while connected to the internet and not being able to skip freely, aka all the problems Spotify Premium would fix.
+But paying over 100€ a year just for that?
+Nah.
+So I did what every programmer does best and spent hours coding a solution for a problem that could just be fixed by paying 10 bucks a month.
+(Actually, It didn't even take me that long and 10€ a month is a lot, so I benefit in every way xD)

+How do I use the project?

+Back then, I mainly used it to listen to music freely on the go, but now I actually rather use it to get my Spotify Playlists into rekordbox